batteries-included/batteries-included/static/src/content/post/git-ops-fail-at-scale.md

   little to no feedback on the potential impact of modifying a field or suggesting valid values.

+These barriers add considerable onboarding friction and increase the risk of errors in development and deployment processes.

 ## Automation Challenges in the Software Development Lifecycle

 Implementing GitOps at scale requires robust automation, but several factors add